EileenGrady/us-industrial-pollution/README.md

 The mapping project is presented as a storytelling map accessible across desktop and larger mobile devices.
 The basic technology stack includes HTML, CSS, JS, and [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/),using the [Scrollama](https://github.com/russellgoldenberg/scrollama) JavaScript library to create a storytelling experience.
 [Turf.js](https://turfjs.org/) was also used to create linestrings.

 I used a basic example/template to implement the Scrollama library, found [here](https://scrollytelling-edu.herokuapp.com/).

+One advantage of using Mapbox GL JS was the ability to create tilesets out of my larger datasets to improve map load time.

 ### C. Application layout